Paul R. Stewart Museum

 Collection - The Paul R. Stewart Museum has a vast and varied collection that appeals to almost any curiosity.
 Its holdings include mineral specimens; fossils; Native American artifacts; local pottery and glass; objects and documents pertaining to the history of Waynesburg University; objects and documents with local, national, and international historical and cultural significance; and more!

 Distinguished Alumni - Alumni from the 1800s and early 1900s helped build Waynesburg University's tradition of distinction through their impressive careers in politics, education, the military, the arts, medicine, ministry and science.
+Read more about our early graduates

 In 1911, a museum was opened on the second floor of Miller Hall, Waynesburg University’s second building.
 In 1887, President A.B.
 Miller, for whom the building is named, had begun asking colleagues to send “fossils, minerals, shells, stuffed birds and quadrupeds, old coins, rare books, Indian relics of all kinds, and everything else of interest in such a place” to get the collection started.
 Paul R. “Prexy” Stewart, Class of 1909 and professor of natural sciences, was named first curator.
 The museum soon outgrew its allotted space and moved to the first floor of Miller Hall.